What do my teeth have to do with my fertility?

 Dental health and male fertility

-Several studies have found that men with poor oral health, either due to excessive and untreated cavities or periodontal disease, are more likely to be diagnosed with infertility.
+Several studies have found that men with poor oral health, whether due to excessive, untreated cavities or periodontal disease, are more likely to be diagnosed with infertility.

-Although the mechanisms are not entirely clear, evidence shows that low sperm count, its poor motility, its abnormal morphology and the probability of bacterial infection in the semen are associated with oral and dental health problems.
-Several studies have found that the treatment of dental caries and infections generates an improvement in semen quality.
+Although the mechanisms are not entirely clear, evidence shows that low sperm count, its poor motility, its abnormal morphology and the likelihood of bacterial infection in the semen are associated with oral and dental health problems.
+Several studies have found that the treatment of cavities and dental infections generates an improvement in semen quality.

 On the other hand, while erectile dysfunction is not a sign of male infertility, studies indicate that those who suffer from erectile dysfunction are more likely to have gum disease.